 This is the GenRight "builders" steering (Drag Link and Tie Rod) kit.
-It is a perfect compliment to our Front 3 Link suspension kit and can be cut to fit any vehicle (including a Jeep TJ, LJ, CJ or YJ) or axle width and works best with hi-steer type knuckles.
+It is a perfect compliment to our Front 3 Link suspension kit and can be cut to fit any vehicle (including a Jeep JK, TJ, LJ, CJ or YJ) or axle width and works best with hi-steer type knuckles, commonly found on Dana 60 axles.
 This kit is made up of the best component parts you can buy for on-road OR off-road use!
 This Heavy Duty kit will hold up to big tires and off-road abuse.
 Got a hydraulic ram?
 It will work with that too.

 Our kit includes:

 (1) Thick wall 1-3/8" diameter Heat Treated CrMoly Tubing (for the tie rod)